Euronext: 2014–present: Spin-off from ICE and subsequent development

 Part of ICE's deal to acquire NYSE Euronext was a spin-off for Euronext, which was considered a positive element for European stakeholders.
 After a complex series of operations, this occurred on 20 June 2014, through an initial public offering (IPO).
 The former Euronext.LIFFE was retained by ICE and renamed ICE Futures Europe.
 In order to stabilise Euronext, a consortium of eleven investors decided to invest in the company as "reference shareholders".
-These investors owned 33.36% of Euronext's capital and have a 3 years lockup period: Euroclear, BNP Paribas, BNP Paribas Fortis, Société Générale, Caisse des Dépôts, BPI France, ABN Amro, ASR, Banco Espirito Santo, Banco BPI and Belgian holding public company Belgian Federal Holding and Investment Company (SFPI/FPIM).
+These investors owned 33.36% of Euronext's capital and have a 3 years lockup period: Euroclear, BNP Paribas, BNP Paribas Fortis, Société Générale, Caisse des Dépôts, BPI France, ABN Amro, ASR, Banco Espírito Santo, Banco BPI and Belgian holding public company Belgian Federal Holding and Investment Company (SFPI/FPIM).
 They have 3 board seats.

 In June 2014, EnterNext launched two initiatives to boost SME equity research and support the technology sector.
 EnterNext partnered with Morningstar to increase equity research focusing on mid-size companies, especially in the telecommunications, media and technology (TMT) sector.

 On 22 September 2014, Euronext announced a partnership with DEGIRO regarding the distribution of retail services of Euronext.
 Upon publishing the third quarter results for 2014, the partnership was seen as a plan for Euronext to compete more effectively on the Dutch retail segment.

 In May 2017, Alternext was renamed to Euronext Growth.

 On 14 August 2017, Euronext announced the completion of its acquisition of FastMatch, a currency trading platform.

-On 27 March 2018, Euronext announced the completion of its acquisition of the Irish Stock Exchange.
+On 27 March 2018, Euronext announced the completion of its acquisition of the Irish Stock Exchange, rebranded as Euronext Dublin, to expand its reach into the debt and funds markets.

 On 18 June 2019, Euronext announced the completion of its acquisition of the Oslo Stock Exchange.

 On 5 December 2019, Euronext announced that it would acquire 66% of the European power exchange Nord Pool.
 The acquisition was completed on 15 January 2020.

 On 23 April 2020, Euronext announced that it would acquire ca. 70% of the Danish Central Securities Depository, VP Securities.
 The acquisition was completed on 4 August 2020.

-On 18 September 2020, the London Stock Exchange Group (LSEG) entered into exclusive talks to sell the Italian Bourse (formally 100% of London Stock Exchange Group Holdings Italia S.p.A.), situated in Milan, to Euronext.
-As part of the deal, CDP Equity, 100% owned by Cassa Depositi e Prestiti, and Intesa Sanpaolo would become Euronext shareholders.
-LSEG is selling Italian Bourse as part of regulatory remedies to see through its $27 billion purchase of data provider Refinitiv.
-A €4.3 bn deal was announced on 9 October, albeit contingent on the European Commission formally stating in mid-December that it will only permit LSEG's acquisition of Refinitiv if the Italian Bourse is sold.
+On 18 September 2020, as part of regulatory remedies to see through its $27 billion purchase of data provider Refinitiv, the London Stock Exchange Group (LSEG) entered into exclusive talks to sell the Italian Bourse (formally 100% of London Stock Exchange Group Holdings Italia S.p.A.), situated in Milan, to Euronext.
+As part of the deal, CDP Equity, 100% owned by Cassa Depositi e Prestiti, and Intesa Sanpaolo would become Euronext reference shareholders.